helloworld1008/CollectRouterConfig/README.md

 ## Usage

-- Create a file named "IP_file" containing the IP address of routers you are working on
+- Create a file named "IP_file" containing the IP address of routers you are working on.
+The file must be in the same directory where the script is located
-- Give executable permissions to the script
 - Run the script

 ```bash